The teachings of Shinpan Gusukuma Sensei

 “So the most memorable thing from that time (1950’s) was some using karate for bullying.
 People would go around practicing their karate by bullying (picking fights).
 Gusukuma Sensei told us, karate training is futile for those who don’t have a job.
 It can be self-destructive, and can be harmful to others.
 Most Okinawans worked at the military bases after the war, but some karateka didn’t have jobs and used karate for the wrong reasons.
 Don’t forget your main job!
 Practice karate when you have spare time.
 Balance them both.
 You must have the mental attitude to strengthen mind and body.
 That was the most memorable thing.”

 “Gusukuma Sensei was teaching us mainly using the method of kata application (bunkai).
 I’m not sure about the old days, before the war, but there was a teacher Uema Sensei, who has since passed away.
-He was a student of Gusukuma Sensei before the was, I was after the war.
+He was a student of Gusukuma Sensei before I was, I was after the war.
 Before the war, Kyan Chotoku Sensei, about once a week, would come and study together with Gusukuma Sensei at his place.”

 “One story I heard from Gusukuma Sensei, when he was training Goju-Ryu, every three hours he would wake up with tingling muscles.
 He wasn’t able to sleep, he’d wake up and resume training to relieve his muscle fatigue.
 This kind of exhaustion comes after three hours of training.”